dbt-labs/docs.getdbt.com/website/docs/docs/cloud/git/import-a-project-by-git-url.md

 #### Step 5: Configure pull request (PR) template URLs (Optional)

-To prevent users directly merging code changes into the default branch, configure the PR Template URL in the **Repository details** page for your project.
+To prevent users from directly merging code changes into the default branch, configure the [PR Template URL](/docs/collaborate/git/pr-template) in the **Repository details** page for your project.
 Once configured, dbt Cloud will prompt users to open a new PR after committing and synching code changes on the branch in the IDE, before merging any changes into the default branch.

 - Go to **Account Settings** -> **Projects** -> Select the project.
 - Click the repository link under **Repository**.